ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part2.md

 ## Groups of matrices

-This example requires some more prior mathematics knowledge, and I will keep it brief.
+This example requires some prior knowledge of matrices and linear algebra.

 If `F` is a field (or even just a commutative ring) and `n` is a non-negative integer, there is a group `GL_n(F)` of invertible matrices over `F` of size `n`, called the _general linear group_.